View of Washington Square Park from the south towards the fountain and arch

 Who is eligible for ECFI?

-All full-time early career faculty, who are in their first three years of appointment at NYU on the New York campus, are eligible to apply.
+All full-time early career faculty who are in their first 3–4 years of appointment at NYU on the New York campus are eligible to apply.

 Are both Contract/Continuing and tenure-track faculty eligible to apply?

 Yes.
-As long as you are an early career faculty in your first three years of appointment at NYU, you are eligible to apply.
+As long as you are an early career faculty member in your first three (or four) years of appointment at NYU, you are eligible to apply.

 Are faculty from other NYU global sites eligible to apply?

-No. At this time, a majority of the ECFI modules are planned in-person and can only include faculty at NYU New York.
+No. At this time, a majority of the ECFI modules are planned in person and can only include faculty at NYU New York.
 However, resources used during the ECFI can be provided to faculty at global sites upon request.
-For additional resources on professional development programming and resources, please see Do I have access to resources to support my tenure and promotion journey?
+For additional resources on professional development programming and resources, we encourage you to use the NYU institutional memberships available to faculty through Academic Impressions (AI) and the National Center for Faculty Diversity and Development (NCFDD).

 What is the expected time commitment?

-The core programming includes a required program orientation and eight monthly modules that span four semesters.
-Each module is approximately two hours long.
-In addition, optional events such as networking coffee chats, one-on-one mentoring sessions, office hours and topic-specific talks are planned throughout the program.
-Please visit the ECFI Schedule page for more information.
+The core programming includes a required program orientation and monthly modules that span four semesters (approximately 8-10 modules over 18 months).
+Each module is about two hours long.
+In addition, optional events such as networking coffee chats, one-on-one mentoring sessions, office hours, and topic-specific talks are planned throughout the program.
+Please visit the ECFI sample curriculum and timeline page for more information.

 What is the difference between modules and events?